Teaching with Zoom

 These are some steps instructors can take to make their course material more inclusive for all learners during synchronous Zoom classes:

-• Alternatively, PowerPoint now offers auto-generated captions as part of your presentation.
-Consider using this feature when other live captions are unavailable, especially when teaching in-person.
+- Alternatively, PowerPoint now offers auto-generated captions as part of your presentation.
+Consider using this feature when other live captions are unavailable, especially when teaching in person, or in an in-person hybrid or hyflex mode.

 Instructor resources from Laurier's Accessible Learning Centre on Connect.